py4mac/datasciences-toolbox/readme.md

 ## Project structure

 - [docker](docker/) - Dockerfile + Sources files for the application.
-- [notebook_launcher](notebook_launcher/) - Add Notebook to the Windows Right-Click Menu (Can start Notebook at any place of your hard drive!) .
+- [notebook_launcher](notebook_launcher/) - Add Notebook to the Windows Right-Click Menu (Can start Notebook at any place of your hard drive!).
+Edit first 'launch_notebook.bat' file with right env name (here py35)